corywalker/llm_inference/README.md

 **What is it?**

-**1. It's not just about bits and bytes, it's about quantum mechanics.**

-Traditional computers use bits, which are like a single, 0 or 1,
+**1. The Basics:  Classical computers are like regular, using bits – 0s and 1s – they store information as a sequence of bits, like a digital, like

-Generated 100 tokens in 10.9122 s (9.16401 tok/s)
+Generated 100 tokens in 3.17207 s (31.5251 tok/s)
 ```

 ### Running Tests